Competitive Perimeter Defense of Conical Environments

-In this current work, our general contribution is to consider a conical environment of unit radius and angle $2\theta$ in which an arbitrary number of intruders arrive at the circumference of the environment at arbitrary time instances.
-After arrival, the intruders move radially inwards with fixed speed $v<1$ with the aim of reaching a conical perimeter of radius $\rho<1$ and angle $2\theta$.
-A single mobile vehicle, modelled as a first order integrator and having a finite capture radius $r$, moves with maximum speed of unity with an aim to capture the intruders.
+The general contribution of this paper is that we consider a conical environment of unit radius and angle $2\theta$ in which arbitrary number of intruders are released at the circumference of the environment at arbitrary time instances.
+Upon release, the intruders move radially inwards with fixed speed $v<1$ with the aim of reaching a conical perimeter of radius $\rho<1$ and angle $2\theta$.
+A single vehicle having a finite capture radius $r$, moves with maximum speed of unity with an aim to capture the intruders.
 Our main contributions are as follows.
 We first establish two necessary conditions in the parameter space for achieving a $c$-competitive algorithm with a finite $c$.
-Specifically, we characterize the parameter regime in which no algorithm (online or offline) is $c$-competitive and second, a parameter regime in which no algorithm can be better than $2$-competitive.
+Specifically, we characterize the parameter regime in which no online algorithm is $c$-competitive and a parameter regime in which no algorithm can be better than $2$-competitive.
 Next, we design and analyze three classes of algorithms and establish their competitiveness.
-Specifically, we identify parameter regimes in which the first two algorithms are provably $1$, and $2$-competitive, respectively, and the third algorithm has a finite competitive ratio which varies with the problem parameters ($r,\rho,\theta$).
-Due to differences in the geometry, the algorithms and proofs of competitiveness in this work are substantially different from those of \cite{bajaj2021competitive}.
+Specifically, we identify parameter regimes in which the first two algorithms are provably $1$ and $2$-competitive, respectively, and the third algorithm has a finite competitive ratio that varies with the problem parameters ($r,\rho,\theta$).

 This paper is organized as follows.
 In section \ref{sec:Problem}, we formally describe our problem and define the competitive ratio for online algorithms.
 Section \ref{sec:Fundamental_limits} establishes two necessary conditions; first on achieving a finite competitive ratio and second on achieving at best a competitive ratio of $2$.
 In section \ref{sec:Algorithms}, we design and analyze three algorithms and establish their competitive ratios, section \ref{sec:Results} provides additional insights through numerous parameter space plots and finally, section \ref{sec:Conclusion} summarizes this work and outlines directions for future works.